Africa's Wildlife & The Zulu Kingdom

 Accommodation: Lodge - Hluhluwe-Imfolozi Park

-This morning you can take a cruise on the St Lucia estuary, a lake riddled with crocodiles and hippos found within the iSimangaliso Wetland Park, which is one of South Africa's six UNESCO world heritage sites.
+This morning we take a cruise on the St Lucia estuary, a lake riddled with crocodiles and hippos found within the iSimangaliso Wetland Park, which is one of South Africa's six UNESCO world heritage sites.
 Depart after the cruise to Shakaland, a Zulu cultural village.
 Lunch will be served before you check-in to the hotel.
 This afternoon there is an included guided tour through the beehive hut and living museum village that was built for the production of the TV series Shaka Zulu; “The last great warrior”.
 This evening you will witness Zulu hospitality at its best with a traditional Zulu festival.
 The Zulu people are the largest ethnic group in South Africa and make up twenty percent of the country’s population.
 They are a proud nation of people who have a rich historical and cultural heritage.
 Dinner will be served at the hotel.
 Overnight in “The Heart of Zululand”.

 Meals: Breakfast, Lunch & Dinner